RECOMB-Arch/template/call_for_papers.md

 All submissions to the proceedings track will be simultaneously considered for publication in a special issue of the journal iScience if the authors agree. iScience is an open-access journal published by Cell Press for original research in the life, physical, and earth sciences.

-In addition to the program committee of RECOMB-seq, editors of iScience will evaluate the proceedings-track papers for biological impact and suitability for publication.
+In addition to the program committee of {{ site.title }}, editors of iScience will evaluate the proceedings-track papers for biological impact and suitability for publication.
 In particular, the following criteria will be used to evaluate the biological relevance:

 - Can inputs be found through experiments?
 - Can outputs be used directly in future experiments or analyses?